-It’s our opinion that the most important piece of any jigsaw puzzle is the box top.
+It’s our belief that the most important piece of any jigsaw puzzle is the box top.
 Without that, how do you know what the puzzle is supposed to look like?

 Our role in the planning process is to be the “box top” for you.
 We’ll help you to identify, organize, and assemble each of you unique, financial puzzle pieces so they’ll fit nicely together, providing you the outcome you desire.

 We start the process with an initial discovery meeting.
 It’s a conversation where we get to know one another.
 Where have you been and where are you going, financially?
 What’s worked, and what hasn’t worked?
-What have you done well, but also, what are the things that wake you up at 2am?
-Through this extensive conversation we’ll determine if our process is a good fit for you.
+What have you done well, but also, what are the things that wake you up at 2:00 am?
+Through this extensive conversation, we’ll determine if our process is a good fit for you.

 Implementation is our third meeting.
 Once you understand what you have and how it works, what will you do with the information?
 How will you implement the strategies?
 Statistics show that most people won’t implement on their own – life and emotion get in the way.
 We make sure your options are understood and the path forward is clear.
 The primary objective is to get and keep you on the right track.
 We strive to make this process transparent, quick, and painless for you.

 Creating and implementing a plan is only the beginning.
 Every day we are bombarded with news and messages designed to confuse, intimidate, and scare.
 In fact, behavioral psychologists have coined a term for it: ‘rationally irrational’ – we are hard-wired to respond to certain stimuli and often act against our own interests.
 This is why we consider financial coaching to be an intricate piece to your financial puzzle.